Al-Adil I: Early life

 Al-Adil was a son of Najm ad-Din Ayyub, he was member of Kurdish Ayyubid family and a younger brother of Saladin.
 He was born in June 1145, possibly in Damascus.
 He first achieved distinction as an officer in Nur ad-Din Zengi's army during his uncle Shirkuh's third and final campaign in Egypt (1168–1169); following Nur ad-Din's death in 1174, Al-Adil governed Egypt on behalf of his brother Saladin and mobilized that country's vast resources in support of his brother's campaigns in Syria and his war against the Crusaders (1175–1183).
 He was governor of Aleppo (1183–1186) but returned to administer Egypt during the Third Crusade (1186–1192); as governor of Saladin's northern provinces (1192–1193), he suppressed the revolt of 'Izz Al-Din of Mosul following Saladin's death (March 1193).
-On Saladin's death he was governor of Damascus.
+On Saladin's death, he was the governor of Damascus.

-In 1190, King Richard I of England suggested to Al-Adil a marriage with his younger sister Joan of England, then his niece Eleanor, Fair Maid of Brittany, but both were in vain, as Al-Adil showed no interest in Christianity.
+In 1191, King Richard I of England suggested to Al-Adil a marriage with his younger sister Joan, then his niece Eleanor, but both were in vain, as Al-Adil showed no interest in Christianity.